 Welcome to my course on financial derivatives.
-This is the second course in a sequence of finance courses offered to students at Harvey Mudd College.
+This is the second course of two finance courses offered to students at Harvey Mudd College.
 This course is designed to be an extension of Economics 104, my introductory finance course, which is a prerequisite for this course.

-To get a better idea of the topics that we are going to cover, look at the course calendar.
-The topics to be covered include a review of measures of risk and volatility, a discussion and analysis of put and call options, futures and forward contracts, futures and options, We give special emphasis to understanding and using the value and pricing models, and volatility models.
+To get a better idea of the topics that we are going to cover, look at the Course Calendar.
+The topics to be covered include a review of measures of risk and volatility, a discussion and analysis of put and call options, futures, forward contracts and options, swaps, yield-bearing assets, and a lot of advanced theory.
+We give special emphasis to understanding and using the value and pricing models, and volatility models.

 Mostly we want to explore the exotic and fascinating world of financial derivatives.
 We will begin by simply understanding how they work and for what purpose they are used.
 Then we probe a little more deeply, after discussing arbitrage and hedging possibilities, to develop rational explanations of their pricing and valuation.
 We also want students to be aware of the opportunities for hedging and reducing risk offered by derivatives, and to think strategically about their use for these purposes.
 By the end of the class, students should feel comfortable about this complex financial environment.